 Quick rundown: Iceland is cold.
 Iceland is expensive.
 Iceland is really fucking beautiful.
 We had a bit of a mishap on our first night but overall the trip was amazing.
 The weather wasn’t the greatest but we made the most of it and despite the cold and rain, the sights we witnessed were all worth it.

-I definitely want to visit Iceland again because there’s quite a lot of things I’d love to do that I didn’t get to, i.e. the Blue Lagoon.
+I definitely want to visit Iceland again because there are quite a lot of things I’d love to do that I didn’t get to, i.e. the Blue Lagoon.

 We stayed in Laekur Hostel, which is located about 2km from the city centre.
 Situated in the really nice neighbourhood of Laugardalur there is a 24/7 grocery store just a minute down the road alongside a bakery and ice cream shop.